kubeshark/docs/src/pages/en/scope.md

 ### Specify All Namespaces

-The default deployment strategy of **Kubeshark** waits for the new pods to be created.
+The default deployment strategy of **Kubeshark** waits for the new Pods to be created.
 To simply deploy to all existing namespaces run:

 ```